Introduction

 If we reintegrate sinew channel work, primitive reflex integration, and neuro-somatic emotional mapping into modern TCM practice, we create a complete system—one that addresses emotion, structure, and autonomic function simultaneously.

-Integrating Practitioner Awareness & Real-Time Fascia Engagement Into the Introduction
+Integrating Practitioner Awareness & Real-Time Fascia Engagement

 Understanding the deep ties between character structure, personality, somatic patterns, and neurobiology reveals why the body must be engaged in emotional transformation—not just through stimulation, but through real-time interactive awareness.